 Information in this document is subject to change without notice.
 Companies, names, and data used in examples herein are fictitious unless otherwise noted.
-No part of this document may be reproduced or transmitted in any form or by any means, electronic or mechanical, for any purpose, without the express written permission of Citrix Systems.
-Inc.
+Other than printing one copy for personal use, no part of this document may be reproduced or transmitted in any form or by any means, electronic or mechanical, for any purpose, without the express written permission of Citrix Systems, Inc.

-Copyright © 2004 Citrix Systems, Inc. All rights reserved.
+Copyright © 2007 Citrix Systems, Inc. All rights reserved.

-Citrix, ICA (Independent Computing Architecture), MetaFrame, NFuse, MetaFrame XP, and Program Neighborhood are registered trademarks, Citrix Solutions Network and SpeedScreen are trademarks of Citrix Systems, Inc. in the United States and other countries.
+Citrix, ICA (Independent Computing Architecture), and Program Neighborhood are registered trademarks, and Citrix Presentation Server, Citrix Password Manager, Citrix Developer Network, and SpeedScreen are trademarks of Citrix Systems, Inc. in the United States and other countries.

-RSA Encryption © 1996-1997 RSA Security Inc., All Rights Reserved.
+RSA Encryption © 1996-1997 RSA Security Inc. All Rights Reserved.